Montana Reopening Checklists

 Montana Reopening: Phase 2 Onwards

 Montana launched into Phase 2 of their gradual reopening on June 1st.
-The 2nd phase further relaxes restrictions to allow for more economic mobility across several industries.
+The 2nd phase modifies restrictions to allow for more economic mobility across several industries.
 Below are some important updates from the introduction of Phase 2:

 - Public gathering limit is updated